What is slow flight?

 Points to remember

-- Mastering slow flight technique is an important part of your pilot training
+- Mastering slow flight technique is an important part of airplane flying for your pilot training.

-- Slow flight speed is below maximum endurance speed and just above the speed that would trigger a stall warning.
+- Slow flight speed is below maximum endurance speed and just above the stall speeds that would trigger a stall warning.

 - In slow flight, you will use pitch to control airspeed and power to control altitude.
 Controls will feel mushy.